firecamp-io/firecamp/README.md

 # Firecamp
+A centralized platform for various GUI clients like **API, WebSocket, and GraphQL** which helps to accelerate the current development workflow.

-Firecamp provides dedicated GUI clients for Realtime, REST and GraphQL technologies.
-In addition, it serves the multi-purpose DevTools which helps developers to solve their daily life problems.
-Firecamp helps to boost the development, remove the team dependencies and improve productivity.
+Moreover, it serves the multi-purpose DevTools which assists developers to deal with their problems.
+Firecamp boosts the development process, removes the team dependencies and improves productivity.
+Indeed, it's a **campsite for developers** which facilitates developers to build, enhance and test their end-points.

 ### Download (Web, Mac, Linux, Windows)